Major police operation under way at Paremoremo prison

 Police are out in force at Auckland Prison, the maximum security prison at Paremoremo.

-An eyewitness who asked not to be named told the Herald there were around a dozen police cars at the North Shore prison, covering every entrance.
+An witness who asked not to be named told the Herald there were around a dozen police cars at the North Shore prison, covering every entrance.

 At nearby Sanders Reserve about 14 police were visible, and a police transporter, a prison van and three police cars were parked up, he said.